DES-Lab/Extracting-FSM-From-RNNs/README.md

 # Black-Box Extraction of RNN's Input-Output Behaviour via Automata Learning

 ![High Level Method](high_level_process.png)
-This repo contains source code that showcases how one can use automata learning to extract finite-state models capturing the RNN's input-output behaviour.
+This repo contains source code that showcases how one can use **automata learning to extract finite-state models capturing the RNN's input-output behaviour**.

+Futhermore, in the repo we show how **coverage-guided** equivalence oracles can find counterexamples that other white-box and black-box approaches were unable to find.
+Each counterexample not found by other approaches falsifies their extracted model.
 #### Short example
 ```python
 from aalpy.learning_algs import run_Lstar